-Environment: Businesses should maintain a cautious approach in dealing with environmental problems.
+Environment: Businesses should in dealing with environmental

-Environment: Businesses should take initiatives to promote greater environmental responsibility.
+Environment: Businesses should take initiatives to promote greater

-Environment: Businesses should encourage the development and diffusion of environmentally sound technologies.
+Environment: Businesses should encourage the development and diffusion of environmentally sound technologies

 HSE Management System

 In September 2018, the Guidelines for Health, Safety and Environment Management Systems were approved.
 This document has changed the approach to managing HSE issues in the Company.
 The guide was developed based on the best international practices - recommendations of the Association of Oil and Gas Producers (IOGP) and applies to the KMG Group of companies.
 This system is based on four fundamental principles: Leadership, goal achievement, risk management and continuous improvement.